henry2004y/Batsrus.jl/README.md

 This package provides the following functionalities:

-* simulation data reader
+* Simulation data reader
 * 2D/3D region cut from the whole domain
-* interpolation from unstructured to structured data
+* Interpolation from unstructured to structured data
-* data format conversion to VTK
+* Data format conversion to VTK
-* simulation data visualization through multiple plotting libraries
+* Data visualization through multiple plotting libraries

 For more details, please check the [document][Batsrus-doc].